IsaacSchemm/Pandacap/README.md

 Once logged in, the instance owner can:

+* Manage posts:
     * Import posts (artwork, journals, and status updates) from their DeviantArt account
     * Refresh posts by checking DeviantArt for updates
     * Set artwork alt text
     * Remove imported posts
+* Manage follows:
     * Follow and unfollow ActivityPub users
     * Follow and unfollow Atom and RSS feeds
+    * Attach an external Bluesky account
-* View image posts from DeviantArt accounts, ActivityPub actors, or Atom/RSS feeds they follow
+* View image posts from DeviantArt accounts, ActivityPub actors, Bluesky accounts, or Atom/RSS feeds they follow
-* View text posts from DeviantArt accounts, ActivityPub actors, or Atom/RSS feeds they follow
+* View text posts from DeviantArt accounts, ActivityPub actors, Bluesky accounts, or Atom/RSS feeds they follow
 * View ActivityPub mentions and replies
-* View ActivityPub boosts
+* View ActivityPub and Bluesky boosts
 * Mark ActivityPub posts as favorites
 * See which other ActivityPub users have liked or boosted the owner's posts

+They cannot:

+* Create or edit posts without going through DeviantArt
+* Reply to posts or @mention other users
+* Sync their DeviantArt posts to the attached Bluesky account (Bridgy Fed can be used for outbound Bluesky support), although this may be added in the future

 Visitors can: